Promises and Secrets

 There are other standards He set that are not part of these ten.
-Gen 18 and 19 speak of Sodom and Gomorrah, Romans 1:26-27 and 1 Cor 6:9-11 speak of the condemnation of homosexuality.
+Genesis 18 and 19 speak of Sodom and Gomorrah, Romans 1:26-27 and 1 Corinthians 6:9-11 speak of the condemnation of homosexuality.
 Now there are those who say these are not condemning those who practice, just the act itself.
 I agree, sort of.
 These rules are only stating how God feels about it and what will happen to anyone who practices these things.
 So, based on the word of God, can we say that if you are a practicing homosexual, God is not condemning you, but you will be going into the Lake of Fire if you continue?
 What's the difference?

 Is the One who makes the rules really there?